 This tutorial will cover a lot of ground.
-You have perhaps worked through the previous six tutorials up to this point, so you should have considerable background using Microsoft Office 2007.
+You have perhaps worked through the previous six tutorials up to this point, so you should have considerable background using Microsoft Office 2013.
 For this reason, the directions will not be as detailed as in previous tutorials.
-There will be less hand-holding, so you will have to think, remember and, in so doing, consolidate all that you have learned.
-You are going to create a data source document (an Access 2007 database), and then merge the data into a Word form letter.
-This form letter will be used by Word to control the printing of a set of customized letters to parents that will be the final product of the first part of the tutorial.
+There will be less handholding, so to speak.
+You will need to think, remember and, in so doing, consolidate all that you have learned.
+You are going to create an Access database, and then merge the data that is in the database into a Word form letter.
+This form letter will be used by Word to control the printing of a set of customized letters to parents that will be the final product of the first part of this tutorial.
 You will also learn how to create mailing labels.
-The last part of the tutorial will step you through the process of creating a form letter using an already existing data source document (an Access 2007 database).
-7.1 GETTING STARTED Make sure you have the disk containing your Office 2007 Work Files folder in the disk drive In the Office button menu select Close to close the new empty document that is always opened by default when you first open Word Then, in the Office 2007 Work Files > Work Files > Merge Documents folder open the Letters.doc word processing document You are now ready to begin work on the form letter with which will be merged with a database of recipients' data you are going to create using Word's Mail Merge function.
-First you need to select the Word 2007 Mail Merge Wizard, which will step you through the series of processes you need to complete to create and print the form letter.
-In the Mailings Ribbon > Start Mail Merge menu select the last option, Step by Step Mail Merge Wizard...
+The last part of the tutorial will step you through the process of creating a form letter using an already existing Access 2013 database.
+7.1 GETTING STARTED Make sure you have the disk/USB drive containing your Work Files for Office 2013 folder in a USB port on your computer In the Work Files for Office 2013 > Miscellaneous Files > Merge Documents folder, open the Letters word processing document You are now ready to begin work on the form letter that you are going to create.
+You will use Word's Mail Merge function for this purpose.
+The form letter will be merged with a database containing data relevant to each of the form letter's recipients.
+First you need to select the Word 2013 Mail Merge Wizard, which will guide you through the steps you need to complete to create and print the form letter.
+In the Mailings Ribbon > Start Mail Merge group, click on Start Mail Merge, then select the last option in the drop down menu, Step by Step Mail Merge Wizard...
 (Fig. 7.1)